 The amount of options at SiteGround is impressive, but only a few plans are of note.
 Shared hosting is an affordable and full-featured option for those starting out, and WordPress plans offer a clear path of growth.
 If you’re looking for more power, however, you’ll find it here, but only if you have the money to spend.

-The website itself isn’t too bad, though.
+The website itself doesn’t share that same bygone design.
 SiteGround manages a no-frills look with minimal delving into tech jargon.
 It pushes the prominent features to the front, with straightforward pricing and specs for each plan.

-Even so, the website feels old.
-This becomes especially apparent during checkout.
+Checking out, on the other hand, has a few problems.
 Though we can admire SiteGround’s dedication to privacy, the way in which it verifies your credit card is meandering and, frankly, annoying.

 The company authorizes a small charge of $1 or so onto your account, and you then have to enter that amount to prove you own the card.
 This process is the same as when linking a card to PayPal, for example.
 However, not all banks give this information online, meaning some will have to call and likely be put on hold.